-A recent World Net Daily article shouts the question, "WILL TRIBULATION BEGIN A YEAR FROM NOW?"
+A 2014 World Net Daily article shouts the question, "WILL TRIBULATION BEGIN A YEAR FROM NOW?"

 Pastor Mark Biltz authored the article and I view him with great respect for his discovery of the "blood moons" phenomena back in 2008 well before anyone else was speaking about it.
 In his tribulation article, Pastor Biltz makes note of several factors suggesting that the end is near and the tribulation is about to begin:

 - - The outbreak of diseases globally including the major Ebola outbreak in Africa

 - - An increase of terror attacks in Israel and across the world

 - - Drought and famine across large areas with storms and flooding across others